a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/game-code-details.md

 and from there the game is directed by the various `Screen` classes (which exist in the `Screens` package).
 The subsections of this document will go over how this game is made and how everything works.

-Before reading on, it is important to understand how the game engine works at a surface level as described in the documentation [here](../GameEngine/game-engine.md).
+Before reading on, it is important to understand how the game's update and draw cycle works at a surface level, which is described in the documentation [here](../GameEngine/GameEngineSubSections/game-loop.md).

 Below are documents which go over difference pieces of the game code: